 - Occupational - Emphasis

 This degree is designed for those who have occupational work experience or have completed occupational courses at a community college and are seeking a Bachelor degree.
 Students typically transfer a block of relevant, qualified courses from two-year colleges and/or combine with occupational experience credit.

 Many students who pursue this degree are already CTE certified in the State of Arizona.
 Such students pursue this degree to meet the "highly qualified" standard or for salary advancement.
 This degree is also a good fit for those with career goals outside of public schools - in business, industry, trade schools, or training settings

-We offer this degree as part of Northern Arizona University's Extended Campuses program.
+We offer this degree as part of Northern Arizona University's Online and Innovative Initiatives' program.
 All CTE requirements are offered in the online format.

 To receive a bachelor's degree at Northern Arizona University, you must complete at least 120 units of credit that minimally includes a major, the liberal studies requirements, and university requirements as listed below.

 - All of Northern Arizona University's liberal studies, diversity, junior-level writing, and capstone requirements.

 - All requirements for your specific academic plan(s).

 - At least 30 units of upper-division courses, which may include transfer work.

 - At least 30 units of coursework taken through Northern Arizona University, of which at least 18 must be upper-division courses (300-level or above).
 This requirement is not met by credit-by-exam, retro-credits, transfer coursework, etc.